 THE WEEK BEFORE MY ARRIVAL in the Benghazi with a team of medics and surgeons from the International Children’s Heart Foundation, Israel and Gaza had taken to lobbing rockets at each other.
 Egyptian President Mohammed Morsi started some regional strongman saber-rattling about it until he pissed in his own constitutional whiskey with an Orwellian power grab that made him indistinguishable from the old Pharaoh he’d replaced.

 The protests in Egypt were thestory that kept the Libyans glued to the television.
 With good reason, these were two opposing case studies for the Arab Spring.
-Egypt had peacefully and surgically removed the head of the government, leaving the rest of the body politic largely intact.
+Egypt had (somewhat) peacefully and surgically removed the head of the government, leaving the rest of the body politic largely intact.
 The Libyans have gone further, cleaving off the head, heart, lungs and, given the fate of Gaddafi’s sons, the balls of the old power structure.

 They were building a society from scratch and they weren’t doing a half-bad job of it until the politicos came along.
-No one is in charge but at the moment, the sense of sticking together is strong here.
+No one is in charge but for the moment, the sense of sticking together is strong here.
 Middle class homes are largish buildings filled with extended families occupying private apartments inside.
 Inside these walled compounds are delightful and immaculate gardens, the same could be said for every respectable restaurant, hospital or mosque.
 The roads and public places, however, are as filthy as the beaches.
 If you believe that a culture’s architecture reflects the people who live there, then the message is clear: “Once inside the walls you are one of us and you will be taken care of.
 Outside the walls, you are on your own.”

 Still, the souks are full of people milling through miles of cheap American and European goods.
 The power is on and people go about their business.
 The city’s fragile peace is being held together by a sub-structure of community, the threat of well-armed clan retribution, and the mellowing effects of hashish.
 But an arrangement like that can’t last forever.